 Gland, Switzerland.
 Indian Ocean yellowfin tuna stocks may collapse without better regulation.
 That was warned WWF in advance of the annual meeting1 of the Indian Ocean Tuna Commission (IOTC), the organisation responsible for the conservation and management of tuna and other marine resources in the Indian Ocean.
 The IOTC, which meets May 23-27 on the French Indian Ocean island of La Reunion, has yet to set catch limits on any tuna species.

 Dr Wetjens Dimmlich, WWF Indian Ocean tuna program manager said:

-The status of yellowfin tuna has changed from ‘green’ to ‘red’ according to the latest stock assessment conducted by the IOTC and published in 2015.
-The IOTC Scientific Committee warned of a possible stock collapse within just five years if fishing continues at recent high levels.
-Yellowfin tuna, a high profile species that makes up a significant and valuable proportion of exports from the region, is seriously affected by overfishing and is in need of urgent measures to recover.
+The status of yellowfin tuna has changed from ‘green’ to ‘red’ according to the latest stock assessment.
+One conducted by the IOTC and published in 2015.
+The IOTC Scientific Committee warned of a possible stock collapse within just five years.
+Especially if fishing continues at recent high levels.
+Yellowfin tuna, a high profile species.
+One that makes up a significant and valuable proportion of exports from the region.
+For it is seriously affected by overfishing.
+Most importantly and is in need of urgent measures to recover.

 Dr Dimmlich said:

 “Well-managed fisheries, such as North Sea herring have well-defined harvest control rules in place.
-These trigger immediate response to signs of change in stocks and prevent the need for drastic measures after the damage has already been done.
-The lack of these control rules in this region has contributed to the current plight of yellowfin tuna”
+These trigger immediate response to signs of change in stocks.
+Also and prevent the need for drastic measures.
+Especially after the damage has already been done.
+The lack of these control rules does everything.
+For in this region it has contributed.
+Moreover to the current plight of yellowfin tuna”

 For the rest of the story: Source: WWF